aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Flattery will go far tonight.
+> 🥠 Do not mistake temptation for opportunity.

-Last update: Tue Apr  8 05:09:44 2025
+Last update: Wed Apr  9 05:09:57 2025

 ### Let's play! 🎮